2025 AGENDA

 Amy Spaziani, Spaziani GeoServices

-Alejandro Lopez Amy Spaziani
+Alejandro Lopez Amy Spaziani Margaret (Meg) Coleman

 Enjoy snacks and refreshments while networking with peers and exploring our booths and vendor displays.

-3:30 PM - 3:55 PM
+3:15 PM - 4:00 PM

 Open Forum: Advancing Collaboration and Industry Solutions

 Use this time to ask questions, share challenges, and generate ideas for greater industry alignment.
 This open-format session encourages discussion on gaps, opportunities, and forward-looking strategies that can move well remediation efforts ahead across the region.
 Bring your insights and help shape the conversation.
+This is your opportunity to meet everyone in the room, and fill your pocket with business cards until next time!

-Dan Arthur Ted Boettner Margaret (Meg) Coleman
+Ted Boettner Margaret (Meg) Coleman Dwayne Purvis

-3:55 PM - 4:00 PM
+4:00 PM - 4:05 PM

 Brief reflections and comments on how we can continue the conversation throughout the year, collaborate and action across the Northern Appalachian region.